PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability2.md

 ---

 # Intro to Probability 2
 This page continues to build your foundational knowledge of probability theory.
 Yesterday, we introduced the foundational concepts, and today we will continue to put our new knowledge into practice by doing 4 more modules of a swirl course.
-Finally, in the Mock Assessment, we'll do our first correlational analysis by hand!
+Finally, in the mock assessment, we'll do our first correlational analysis by hand!

 Learning objectives:
 Build upon the basic understanding of data representations by learning to create data visualisations which are:
-1. Expected values.
+1. expected values;
-2. Variance;
+2. variance;
-3. Common distributions;
+3. common distributions.

 Table of contents: